JustBottleDiggin/EntryDex/README.md

 Hi Reddit!

-Make sure to install the latest Python & Requirements - "pip install -r requirements.txt" then run "python EntryDex.py"
+Make sure to install the latest Python & then run "python EntryDex.py"

 By u/JustBottleDiggin or @SpaceOrganism